-The biochemical oxygen demand, (BOD5), is a measure of the organic strength of wastewater.
+The biochemical oxygen demand, ( $BOD_5$ ), is a measure of the organic strength of wastewater.
 Each individual in the system contributes 0.17 lb of BOD per day.
-The BOD test can be roughly defined as a measurement of the dissolved oxygen used by microorganisms in the biochemical oxidation of organic matter.
+The BOD test can be roughly defined as a measurement of the dissolved oxygen used by microorganisms respiration, it does not measure the carbon used for cell growth.
+Carbonaceous BOD (CBOD5) measures only the activity of carbonaceous organisms.